xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 Figure 3.14: A transition diagram for id's and keywords

-There are two ways that we can handle reserved words that look like iden­tifiers :
+There are two ways that we can handle reserved words that look like identifiers :

 1. Install the reserved words in the symbol table initially.
-A field of the symbol-table entry indicates that these strings are never ordinary identi­fiers, and tells which token they represent.
+A field of the symbol-table entry indicates that these strings are never ordinary identifiers, and tells which token they represent.
 We have supposed that this method is in use in Fig. 3.14.
 When we find an identifier, a call to `installID` places it in the symbol table if it is not already there and returns a pointer to the symbol-table entry for the lexeme found.
 Of course, any identifier not in the symbol table during lexical analysis cannot be a reserved word, so its token is **id**.
 The function `getToken` examines the symbol table entry for the lexeme found, and returns whatever token name the symbol table says this lexeme represents - either id or one of the keyword tokens that was initially installed in the table.

 2. Create separate transition diagrams for each keyword; an example for the keyword then is shown in Fig. 3.15.
 Note that such a transition diagram consists of states representing the situation after each successive letter of the keyword is seen, followed by a test for a "nonletter-or-digit," i.e., any character that cannot be the continuation of an identifier.
 It is necessary to check that the identifier has ended, or else we would return token then in situations where the correct token was id, with a lexeme like `thenextvalue` that has `then` as a proper prefix.
 If we adopt this approach, then we must prioritize the tokens so that the reserved-word tokens are recognized in preference to id, when the lexeme matches both patterns.
 We do not use this approach in our example, which is why the states in Fig. 3.15 are unnumbered.